Why choose this course

 There is a global shortage of qualified civil engineers who specialise in water and environmental engineering.
 Our MSc in Water and Environmental Engineering will transform you into an expert on water and environmental sustainability, ready to tackle the industry’s complex challenges.

-Our fully accredited MSc course from our Centre for Environmental and Health Engineering (CEHE) is increasingly popular and relevant to the needs of future engineers, scientists and professionals in environmental health, water, pollution control, waste management and other sectors.
+Our fully accredited MSc course from our Centre for Environmental Health and Engineering (CEHE) is increasingly popular and relevant to the needs of future engineers, scientists and professionals in environmental health, water, pollution control, waste management and other sectors.

 What you will study